-DAA1150 Human Anatomy (5 credits) Prerequisite(s): DAA1101
+DAA1150 Human Anatomy (5 credits)

-This module explores the skeletal and muscular structures of

-the human body.
+This module explores the skeletal and muscular structures of the human body.
 Skeletal and muscular forms are identified from both live models and anatomical references.
 Topics include terminology, structural arrangement, and kinetic function.
 The module gives special emphasis to adapting this knowledge to the needs of artists and animators.

-DAA1151 Basic Life Drawing (6 credits) Prerequisite(s): DAA1101
+DAA1151 Basic Life Drawing (6 credits)